AuspeXeu/openvpn-status/README.md

 ### 4. OpenVPN configuration

 Copy the `status.sh` file to the folder containing your OpenVPN configuration (e.g. `server.conf`).
 Then add the following lines to your configuration file.
 This will intall the `client-connect` and `client-disconnect` hooks to provide the data to the web interface.
+Make sure to adjust the port and ip address as you have specified in your `config.json`.

 ```
 script-security 2